How to Say "The child can go to the market" in Korean | (으)로 Grammar

 What does "The child can go to the market" mean in Korean?

-The Korean sentence "아이는 시장으로 갈 수 있어요." translates to "The child can go to the market." in English. "아이는 시장으로 갈 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "아이는 시장으로 갈 수 있어요." translates to "The child can go to the market." in English.
+At the A1-A2 level, "아이는 시장으로 갈 수 있어요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "the child can go to the market" — comes through clearly.

 Pronunciation guide: aineun sijangeuro gal su iteoyo.